man-shar/sioyek-ai-chat-extension/README.md

 Python helper that streams highlighted passages from sioyek to OpenAI, shows the reply in a PyQt window, stores the conversation in sioyek's databases, and marks the source text with a dedicated highlight colour.

+### Database changes (heads-up)

+- The first run calls `ALTER TABLE highlights ADD COLUMN is_ai INTEGER DEFAULT 0` on `shared.db`.
+Back up your Sioyek databases if you need to preserve their pristine schema.
+- Every AI-assisted highlight writes to the existing `highlights` table: reused highlights get `is_ai = 1`, and new ones are created with type `v`.
+Manual highlights stay untouched unless you later reuse them for AI.

+## Features

+- Streams OpenAI answers into a PyQt dialog while you keep reading in sioyek.
+- Reuses or creates a purple (`type = v`) highlight for the selection and flags it with `highlights.is_ai = 1`.
+- Saves every exchange—question, streamed answer, context snippet, and metadata—into `ai_sessions` / `ai_messages`.
+- Pulls extra context with PyMuPDF: nearby page text, detected Abstract, file name, and document title.
+- Keeps a per-document history sidebar so you can jump between past sessions (even mid-stream).
+- Writes detailed diagnostics and tracebacks to `logs.txt` and mirrors key events in the sioyek status bar.

 ## Setup

 1. Ensure [uv](https://github.com/astral-sh/uv) is installed (already used in this repo).